wKovacs64/pwned/RELEASING.md

 1. Make your changes
 1. Run `npx changeset`, answer the questions, commit the results
 1. Push your branch and open a pull request
-1. Once these changes are in the `master` branch, the changesets pull request will be updated automatically.
+1. Once these changes are in the `main` branch, the changesets pull request will be updated automatically.
-1. When you're ready to release a new version, merge the changesets PR to `master` and the GitHub "Release" workflow will publish the package to npm and commit the updated `CHANGELOG.md` file back to the repository.
+1. When you're ready to release a new version, merge the changesets PR to `main` and the GitHub "Release" workflow will publish the package to npm and commit the updated `CHANGELOG.md` file back to the repository.